MathewT/aws-certified-developer-DVA-C01/EC2/README.md

     * Applications that are in steady state or predictable usage
     * Users are able to make up front payments for 1 or 3 years
-    * E.g. You have 10K "regular" users requiring 2 large instances but require extra instances (on demand) for Black Friday traffic
+    * E.g. You have 10K "regular" users requiring 2 large instances but require extra instances (on demand) for
+    * Standard Reserve Instances, you cannot change size
+    * Convertable Reserve Instances, you can convert to instance type of equal or greater value
+    * Scheduled Reserve Instances, launch within a time window that you specify, fraction of a day, week or month Black Friday traffic

 **Spot**:  bid whatever price you want for instance capacity; if the market price